 My History

 Dr. Ian Lekus (he/him) is an internationally recognized historian, writer, and human rights expert.
-Across grassroots movements, the nonprofit sector, and academia, Ian has advocated for and researched LGBTQ justice, peace, and human rights for more than 25 years.
+Across grassroots movements, the nonprofit sector, and academia, Ian has advocated for and researched LGBTQI+ justice, peace, and human rights for more than 25 years.

 International POLICY EXPERIENCE